Teacher, Leave This Kid Alone

 In a strong and direct way, writing a new article for this monthly publication is another mechanism of my own learning experience.

 Was it completely pointless?
 Of course not.
 Studying first and second year physics gave me a very strong maths background; this has helped me a lot in my career.
 As a counterexample of my programming class above, I can mention the classes of Algebra and Analysis.
 Regarding the latter, I still have the book written by my Analysis teachers, Ernst Hairer and Gerhard Wanner.
 They taught us analysis following history, from the Renaissance to the 19th century.
-A fantastic idea, even though I had to pass the exams three times until I passed.
+A fantastic idea, even though I had to take the exams three times until I passed.
 It was hard (oh yes) but very, very enjoyable.

 (As an anecdote, I should add that one of my classmates back then was Sir Martin Hairer, 2014 Fields Medal winner.
 I am thankful to him for the immense patience he had while explaining me various subjects, countless times even.
 I’m not at all surprised he got that far.)